nautilus-cyberneering/chinese-ideographs/documentation/Media_Contributor_Guide.md

 ![Add Gold Drawing - create pull request](./images/media-contributor-guide/new-pull-request.png)

 You can also use the `media` label.
-Remember to link the PR to the issue so that the issue is automatically closed automatically when the PR is merged.
+Remember to link the PR to the issue so that the issue is closed automatically when the PR is merged.

 The PR is going to trigger the [workflow to process the Gold Drawings](../.github/workflows/gold-drawings-processing.yml).